ManojKumarMRK/Notes-App/README.md

 It will be saved with the date and time of adding.

-The note title should be unique for every note which will help in removing particular node or reading particular node.
+The note title should be unique for every note which will help in removing particular note or reading particular note.

 Yargs[npm module] is used to unleash the full power of command line arguments.